furybee/chrome-tab-modifier/README.md

 ## Donators

-A huge thanks to:
+A huge thanks to all donators!

-_Fabian L., Brent M., Artur S., Sebastian M., Alex B., Dirk H., Christopher S., Rachel M., Richard D., Daniel C., Clifford W._

 If you like my work and you want to support me, visit the [PayPal link](https://www.paypal.me/svalienne/5). ;)